Originally posted on matriwords:

 That moment, that morning everything was perfect.
 Just for a few moments, everything was right, just right, just perfect.
 Everything was in the right place, as it should be.
 Nothing was amiss, nothing was wrong.
 Can it be so?
 Can it all be perfect?
 That moment that morning it all was.
 I had gone out… Continue reading When Everything was Perfect

-Navaratri special post: Nine nights of the Divine Mother.
+Navaratri special post Nine nights of the Divine Mother.
 Some invoke Her in nine forms and names, some in three, some in four, some innumerable.
-“The One whom we adore as the Mother is the divine Conscious Force that dominates all existence, one and yet so many-sided that to follow her movement is impossible even for the quickest… Continue reading Nine, who are One
+“The One whom we adore as the Mother is the divine Conscious Force that dominates all existence, one and yet so many-sided that to follow her movement is impossible even… Continue reading Nine, who are One

 “Things also have a consciousness of their own….The Divine is in things also and that is why they must be treated with care.”
 (The Mother, 17.05.1955) I have this small side table at home.
 It is a lightweight table with simple wooden legs.
 The charm of the table is in its top, a simple sheet of plywood… Continue reading A Table’s Call

-For readers’ comments, click HERE for the blog’s previous version.
 She definitely has a way with words.
 Regular readers of Dagny know what an inspiring and inspired writer she is.
 But there is also another side to the nature of her inspiration which I have recently experienced.
-Her words have the ability to quieten me… Continue reading Flowers, Home, Saris and More
+Her words have the ability to quieten me down, making me ready to discover that deep and calm… Continue reading Flowers, Home, Saris and More

 Ever wondered what those books behind the glass doors of the cupboard might be thinking or feeling?
 Ever wondered if they are saying something to you?
 Yes, to you.
 And to me too, as we are busy clicking fingers on our laptops, ipads whatever.
 Ever wondered if those pages, with that fresh-printed or that old-musty… Continue reading Found.
 Faded Flowers, Fading Memories.